Whyalla

 AreaSearch assessment of residential development drivers sees a low level of activity in Whyalla, placing the area among the bottom 25% of areas assessed nationally

-Compared to the Rest of South Australia, Whyalla records significantly lower building activity, at 66.0% below the regional average per person.
-This typically reinforces demand and pricing for existing dwellings, although recent periods have seen an increase in development activity.
-This is also below the national average, suggesting the area's established nature and potential planning limitations.
-New developments consist of 90.0% standalone homes and 10.0% townhouses or apartments, preserving Whyalla's low-density character with a focus on detached housing attracting space-seeking buyers.
-Notably, developers are building more traditional houses than the current mix suggests (56.0% at Census), indicating continued strong demand for family homes.
+Compared to the Rest of SA, Whyalla records significantly lower building activity, 66.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings, although development activity has increased recently.
+The area's development activity is also below the national average, suggesting its established nature and potential planning limitations.
+New development consists of 90.0% standalone homes and 10.0% townhouses or apartments, preserving Whyalla's low density nature with a focus on detached housing attracting space-seeking buyers.
+Interestingly, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes despite density pressures.

-The estimated population per dwelling approval is 715 people, reflecting its quiet, low-activity development environment.
-Population forecasts indicate Whyalla will gain 734 residents by the year 2041.
+The estimated population per dwelling approval is 715 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Whyalla will gain approximately 659 residents by 2041.
 Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development